 Having events that take place outside of the office allow staff members to connect in a different way.
 At a staff picnic, a Traditionalist and Millennial might discover they both love the same book or have traveled to the same place.
-Having an event away from the office where staff can talk about things unrelated to work allows for generational biases to be broken, friendships to be formed and ultimately makes your office a better place to work.
+Having opportunities for staff to do activities together that are unrelated to work allows for teamwork to be practiced, biases to be broken, and ultimately makes your office a better place to work.

-A lot of the time “the problems” that appear in inter-generational offices are communication lapses and misunderstandings.
+A lot of the “problems” that appear in inter-generational offices are communication lapses and misunderstandings.
 Make it your goal as a manager to limit these occurrences and remain open and honest with your staff.